Kanchipuram: Hinduism

 Ekambareswarar Temple in northern Kanchipuram, dedicated to Shiva, is the largest temple in the city.
 Its gateway tower, or gopuram, is 59 m tall, making it one of the tallest temple towers in India.
 The temple is one of five called Pancha Bhoota Stalams, which represent the manifestation of the five prime elements of nature; namely land, water, air, sky, and fire.
-There is also a 108 holy site of Vishnu temple inside the Ekambaranathar temple called Chandrachuda Perumal or Nilathingalthunda Perumal.
+There is also a 108 holy site of Maha Vishnu temple inside the Ekambaranathar temple called Chandrachuda Perumal or Nilathingal Thundam Perumal temple.
 Ekambareswarar temple represents earth.

 Kailasanathar Temple, dedicated to Shiva and built by the Pallavas, is the oldest Hindu temple in existence and is declared an archaeological monument by the Archaeological Survey of India.
 It has a series of cells with sculptures inside.

 In the Kamakshi Amman Temple, goddess Parvati is depicted in the form of a yantra, Chakra or peetam (basement).
 In this temple, the yantra is placed in front of the deity.
-Adi Sankara is closely associated with this temple and is believed to have established the Kanchi matha after this temple.
+Adi Sankara is closely associated with this temple and is believed to have established the Kanchi Matha after this temple.

 Muktheeswarar Temple, built by Nandivarman Pallava II (720–796) and Iravatanesvara Temple built by Narasimhavarman Pallava II (720–728) are the other Shiva temples from the Pallava period.
 Kachi Metrali – Karchapeswarar Temple, Onakanthan Tali, Kachi Anekatangapadam, Kuranganilmuttam, and Karaithirunathar Temple in Tirukalimedu are the Shiva temples in the city revered in Tevaram, the Tamil Saiva canonical work of the 7th–8th centuries.

 Kumarakottam Temple, dedicated to Muruga, is located between the Ekambareswarar temple and Kamakshi Amman temple, leading to the cult of Somaskanda (Skanda, the child between Shiva and Parvati).
 Kandapuranam, the Tamil religious work on Muruga, translated from Sanskrit Skandapurana, was composed in 1625 by Kachiappa Shivacharya in the temple.